Unstuffing your life

 Once you’ve decluttered, you can bin, donate or sell those items that didn’t make the cut.

 RUBBISH Unsalvageable items only.
 This is the stuff no one would want: the broken, the unusable, the worn out, the moth-eaten, the falling-to-pieces, the threadbare.
 They are only fit for landfill or possibly recycling or, perhaps, composting.

 DONATION Items still in good knick, but not worth selling.
 Examples include the well-used: books, clothes (in good condition), kitchen utensils, tools and sporting equipment.
 This includes items good enough for re-gifting, provided you’re careful who you give them to!

 SALE The worth-somethings, especially the ones you spent a bit on.
-Try Gumtree and/or eBay or a garage sale or two.
+Try Gumtree, Facebook Marketplace, eBay or a garage sale or two.